lfr/lfr.github.io/fun/_posts/2021-2-16-journey-to-functional-wonderland.md

 ---
 published: true
 layout: post
-title: The magical journey to functional wonderland
+title: The magical journey to Functional Wonderland
 summary: >-
   There's a whimsical land of infinite code bliss waiting for you, and the journey starts right here
 image: /assets/glow.3x3x3.png